 Delta doesn’t buy many new planes.
 It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

-But the widely heralded launch of Delta’s A350s presented an opportunity to score a rare trifecta — flying a new Delta plane and sampling two new products, the Delta One Suites and Premium Select, its first real premium economy product.
+But the widely heralded launch of Delta’s A350s presented an opportunity to score a rare trifecta — flying a new Delta plane and sampling two new products, the Delta One Suites and Premium Select, Delta’s first real premium economy product.

 On October 30, 2017, Delta began revenue flights with the A350-900s that it had been gushing over for months.
 On October 31, I experienced Delta’s premium economy product on the first revenue flight of A350 tail number N501DN.